Motorsport.tv: History

 In November 2016, Motorsport Network had acquired Motors TV.
 On 1 March 2017, Motors TV was rebranded to become Motorsport.tv.
 On that same day, the HD version of the channel was launched.

 In September 2018 it became clear that the Motorsport.tv linear channel would close on 30 September 2018 in both SD and HD versions.
 From that date, the service switched to online-streaming only.
 In September 2018, Motorsport.tv launched its version 1 on the web, as a subscription OTT service only, with 800 hours of VOD content and 12 racing series live.
 It started its partnership with the Automobile Club de l'Ouest to stream the full archive of the famed 24 Hours of Le Mans.

 October 2018, it launched its version 1 on mobile devices with both iOS and Android applications.
 In January 2019, it presented its first connected TV app, Apple TV.

 In February 2019, Motorsport.tv version 2 was launched, adding free-to-view content to its subscription service, now branded as Motorsport.tv Premium.
 In March 2019, several connected TV applications were launched, such as Amazon Fire TV, Roku and Android TV.
 In April 2019, several broadcasting partnerships were announced, including livestreaming of the Japanese Super GT series (with exclusive global rights), FIA World Endurance Championship, Super Formula, all SRO sanctioned series, FIM Endurance World Championship and more.

 In December 2019 several content archives were published, taking the number of VOD content to 2,000.
 More than 600 events were streamed live in 2019.

 In January 2020, multiple FIM racing series announced with global live rights, such as SuperEnduro, X-Trial, etc. In February 2020, it was announced that the feature movie Motorsport Heroes will be distributed on Motorsport.tv, with global rights.

 April 2020: the Motorsport.tv partner channels program was launched, with many racing series, manufacturers and content creators starting their own channel on Motorsport.tv.
 Among many official channel partners: Ferrari, Mercedes, Porsche, Audi, NASCAR and more.
 In March 2021, more global rights to livestream racing series were announced, such as the Brazilian Stock Car Pro Series.

 In November 2022, an updated version of the Motorsport.tv platform was released, with many user experience improvements as well as an updated visual identity.
 In December 2022, over 1,200 live race events were streamed on Motorsport.tv in 2022.
 The video content was announced as 14,000 hours and over 35,000 video titles.

 In January 2023, Motorsport.tv entered the fast-growing Free Ad-Supported Streaming TV (FAST) distribution model with the launch of the Motorsport.tv FAST channel.
 The first streaming partners announced were SportsTribal, TCL, Sports TV, Local Now, TheGrio, Samsung TV Plus, and Plex.

+On 23 December 2025, Motorsport.tv announced that its streaming platform will shut down on 31 January 2026, with user subscriptions and select content including the Duke Video archive being transferred to Autosport, and livestream content, including Super Formula and Super GT coverage, being discontinued.